 Thought so… Here are the 5 top tips to maximise productivity.

 - Take a break

 Ok, maybe not the most inspiring tip to start off with but hear me out!
 Scheduling small breaks throughout the day can relieve some of that ruthless monotony and improve concentration.
 Taking breaks during lengthy tasks can help to maintain consistently heroic performance that will make others’ wonder what your secret is.

 - Limit your meetings

 If you’re anything like I am, the obligatory small talk at meetings can last a little longer than you were hoping for.
 Maybe the more loquacious of us aren’t helping matters but even the all-business types can heed this warning.
 Meetings are the time-sucking vampire of the work day as we unquestionably succumb to their whim.
 It seems like it takes just as much time to arrange them, smile through them and quite probably complain about them.
-They are a necessary evil at times, but be careful.
+They are a necessary evil at times, but meet smarter.

 - Stop multitasking

 I know, this initially sounds counterintuitive to productivity.
 However, multitasking can lead to starting everything but finishing nothing.
 Quality of work can be effected too.
 By dispersing time and concentration across several tasks, that energy could go into perfecting one.